Helen Viggers, Author at Campbell Associates

 Why the UK Specifically Requires Heated Inlets

 If your construction site is in a large city, or any coastal area, humidity is your biggest enemy.
-Using a non-heated inlet often leads to “Phantom Dust”—spikes in your data that occur at 6:00 AM when the dew point is reached, but before any machinery has started.
+Using a non-heated inlet often leads to phantom dust spikes in your data that occur around 6:00 AM when the dew point is reached, but before any machinery has started.

-1. MCERTS Compliance: The Environment Agency’s MCERTS standard for UK dust monitoring often requires “equivalence” to the reference method.
-Non-heated monitors struggle to achieve this because they don’t manage moisture, making their data legally “shaky” if you are trying to defend against a local council’s abatement notice.
+1. MCERTS Compliance: The Environment Agency’s MCERTS standard for UK dust monitoring often requires equivalence to the reference method.
+Non-heated monitors struggle to achieve this because they don’t manage moisture, making their data legally questionable, if you are trying to defend against a local council’s abatement notice.

 The Rule of Thumb: If the data is being sent to a Local Authority or used for legal compliance in the UK, always go for a heated inlet.